ualberta-rcg/warewulf-proxmox/README.md

 This repository contains a minimal but functional **Proxmox VE node image** built on Debian Bookworm, packaged into a Docker container that is **Warewulf-compatible** and deployable on bare metal.

-It’s primarily used for imaging and provisioning compute nodes in HPC or virtualized environments using [Warewulf 4](https://warewulf.org), and is tailored to interoperate with Proxmox VE and common enterprise tools.
+It's primarily used for imaging and provisioning compute nodes in HPC or virtualized environments using [Warewulf 4](https://warewulf.org), and is tailored to interoperate with Proxmox VE and common enterprise tools.

 The image is automatically built and pushed to Docker Hub using GitHub Actions whenever changes are pushed to the `latest` branch.